oreofreakshake/mnu-elf-bot/README.md

-# MNU-elf-bot 🎓
+# mnu-elf
 A Telegram bot designed to help MNU (Maldives National University) students manage their academic schedule and access important resources.
-While the bot aims to make student life easier, remember that your academic success still requires your dedication!
+While the bot aims to make student life easier, remember that your academic success still requires your dedication.

-## 🚀 Features
+## Features
 ### Current Features
 - Automated Timetable Generation
   - Get your personalized class schedule instantly